Welcome to today's edition of the Rush 24-7 podcast.

 Well, maybe we should next go after Bishotti, the owner of the Ravens.

-Now, the Forbes piece, that little snippet that I just read you, that the idea that Steve Bishotti would be forced to sell his team seems to hang on whether Bishotti tried to get leniency from the authorities and the NFL for Ray Rice early on, beginning last February, when everybody knew what happened inside the elevator but hadn't seen it.
+Now, the Forbes piece, that little snippet that I just read you, the idea that Steve Bishotti would be forced to sell his team seems to hang on whether Bishotti tried to get leniency from the authorities and the NFL for Ray Rice early on, beginning last February, when everybody knew what happened inside the elevator but hadn't seen it.

-And if he did, then that is tisk-tisk tisk a no-no.
+And if he did, then that is tisk, tisk, tisk a no-no.

 And he must be forced to sell his team if he conspired to try to do that.

-Now, ESPN had this bombshell of a story that was released a couple hours after Goodell's conference on Friday, outside the lines, and they are claiming in that report that Bishotti did indeed conspire to have law enforcement and the NFL look the other way on Ray Rice, minimal punishment so that one of his best players could remain on the field and playing, because they're paying him a big big number, big dollar.
+And they are claiming in that report that Bishotti did indeed conspire to have law enforcement and the NFL look the other way on Ray Rice, minimal punishment, so that one of his best players could remain on the field and playing because they're paying him a big, big number, big dollar.

-Now the Ravens have said a lot of errors in the ESPN piece, and there are some.
+Now, the Ravens have said a lot of errors in the ESPN piece, and there are some.

-For example, the story says that in the opening game of the NFL season that a player was over at Rice's house watching the game with him.
+For example, the story says that in the opening game of the NFL season, that a player was over at Rice's house watching the game with him.

 Except the player wasn't at Rice's house.

-He's on the ball, he's on the Indianapolis Colts roster.
+He's on the Indianapolis Colts roster.

-The player ESPN cited as being at Ray Rice's house, watching the game with him, Was actually playing for the Indianapolis Colts.
+The player ESPN cited as being at Ray Rice's house, watching the game with him, was actually playing for the Indianapolis Colts.

 There are a couple of other errors like that.

-But if if a lot of those pile up, then the Ravens say, hey, you can't trust anything in this story.
+But if a lot of those pile up, then the Ravens say, hey, you can't trust anything in this story.

 Look at how many errors there are.